TheAlternativeZurich/triage/README.md

 This tool allows users to register for upcoming events.
 Events are only organized if enough registrations are recorded.

 Users can also propose their own events.
-An administrator reviews and published the proposed events for others.
+An administrator reviews and publishes the proposed events.